-Because the crime rate for those under the age of 17 had nearly doubled in a five year period, the General Assembly authorized a new program to deal with juvenile offenders.
-Camp Stop, a military-style boot camp, was opened in Milledgeville.
-Its purpose was to give young offenders a wake-up call and steer them away from a life of crime.
-Judges could order non-violent offenders to spend up to 90 days in the camp.
-Fourteen-year-old Norton G. explains why he was incarcerated; he followed the wrong crowd at school.
-Sgt Major Richard Hurt believes boot camp can make a positive difference in kids’ lives.
-If camp inmates can deal with the strict rules and confrontations thrown at them in boot camp, Hurt thinks they will be able to handle everyday confrontations on the outside.
-At Camp Stop, everyone is required to look and act the same.
-There is no television or radio and only one five-minute phone call per week is allowed.
+After the crime rate for those under the age of 17 doubled in a five year period, Camp Stop, a military-style boot camp, was opened.
+This program aims to deal with juvenile offenders and steer them away from a life of crime.
+Fourteen-year-old Norton G. explains why he was incarcerated.
+Sgt.
+Major Richard Hurt believes boot camp can make a positive difference in kids’ lives.
 While life is harsh at Camp Stop, it cannot compare with life in Georgia prisons in the 1930s.
 Scenes from the movie I Am a Fugitive from a Chain Gang, based on a book about Georgia prisons, show how the mistreatment of prisoners led to prison reforms.
-At Camp Stop, inmates attend school and are expected to apply themselves to their studies.
-They also are given lessons about functioning in society by participating in group therapy sessions.
-When one person goes astray, the entire platoon must bear the brunt.
-Norton G. has learned his lesson.
-He knows it is okay to say no. His grades have improved at Camp Stop and he looks forward to setting a good example for other kids after he returns home